A Wavelength-Aware Unsupervised Learning Approach for Large, Multicolor, Photometric Surveys: Long-Short Term Memory Autoencoder

 All gates use \textit{sigmoid activation} as it outputs a value between 0 and 1, corresponding to either blocking or allowing information to pass through the gate.
-At any passband, $\mathcal{C}_\lambda$ takes into the account the information to forget from the previous passband plus what information to allow from the current passband.
-In our case, the information it learns from $g$ is considered in the determination of whats important to retain from $r$\footnote{This is what allows the model to learn color indices without their explicit inclusion in the input.}, where previous bands continue this trend, so \textit{y} takes into account \textit{griz}, ensuring that for each star the LSTM considers the entire shape of the SED.
+At any passband, $\mathcal{C}_t$ takes into the account the information to forget from the previous timestep plus what information to allow from the current timestep. {In our case, we do not unroll the network across passbands.
+The model processes the five magnitudes jointly in a single step: a timestep of one with a total of five features.
+This makes $h_{-1} = \mathcal{C}_{-1} = 0$, the term $f_0 \odot \mathcal{C}_{-1}$ vanishes, and both $i$ and $o$ become functions of the entire photometric vector in the first hidden layer of the encoder.}

 This formulation of LSTM for multiband photometry provides two primary advantages: \begin{enumerate}